Breakdown (1997 film): Home media and rights

 Paramount Home Entertainment released the film on a domestic VHS in October 1997, and a DVD followed in 1998.
-It was released on LaserDisc in the US on October 14, 1997, with a subtitled Hong Kong LaserDisc being released in November 1997, via ERA Home Entertainment.
+It was released on LaserDisc in the US in October 1997, with a subtitled Hong Kong LaserDisc being released in November 1997, via ERA Home Entertainment.
 The following year, it also received LaserDisc releases in France, Germany, Japan and Singapore.
 The French LaserDisc was handled by PFC Vidéo, with the German LaserDisc being handled by Laser Paradise.
 The French and German LaserDiscs both featured dubbed audio tracks, unlike Pioneer LDC's Japanese LaserDisc, which featured the original audio track with Japanese subtitles.

 Breakdown was a co-production between Dino De Laurentiis Company and Spelling Films, with distribution handled by Paramount Pictures.
 In the credits, Paramount Pictures and Spelling Films were listed as the joint copyright holders.
 At the time of the film's release, Paramount's parent company Viacom held a majority stake in Spelling Films, part of Spelling Entertainment.
 They acquired their stake in Spelling Entertainment in 1994, through the purchase of Blockbuster, which itself had a 67% stake in Spelling Entertainment since 1993.
-Viacom would go on to buy out the remaining stake in Spelling Entertainment during March 1999, which further solidified Paramount's ownership of Breakdown.
+Viacom bought the remaining stake in Spelling Entertainment in March 1999, which further solidified Paramount's ownership of Breakdown.

-It received an Australian Blu-ray release on February 24, 2021, from local distributor Imprint (under license from Paramount).
+It received an Australian Blu-ray release in February 2021, from local distributor Imprint, under license from Paramount.
 This was the film's first ever Blu-ray release and initially limited to 1,500 copies.
-A US Blu-ray was subsequently released by Paramount Home Entertainment on September 21, 2021, under its "Paramount Presents" line.
-The US Blu-ray featured an new audio commentary with Jonathan Mostow and Kurt Russell, and an new interview with Kathleen Quinlan.
-It also featured an alternate opening of the film and an isolated score.
-Paramount Home Entertainment then released it on a 4K Ultra HD Blu-ray on October 1, 2024.
+A US Blu-ray was released by Paramount Home Entertainment in September 2021, under its "Paramount Presents" line.
+The US Blu-ray featured a new audio commentary with Jonathan Mostow and Kurt Russell, and a new interview with Kathleen Quinlan.
+It featured an alternate opening of the film and an isolated score.

+Paramount Home Entertainment released it on a 4K Ultra HD Blu-ray in October 2024.
 This was part of its Paramount Scares line of releases (focusing on horror films), even though Breakdown is generally categorized as a thriller film rather than as a horror film.

 The film was made available on the digital platforms Apple TV, Amazon Prime and Google Play.
 It was formerly available on Fox Corporation's free streaming service Tubi, later being made available on Paramount's own free streaming service Pluto TV.
-On March 4, 2021, Breakdown was made available on Paramount then-new subscription streaming service Paramount+, as one of its inaugural launch titles, and in Australia it was on the streaming service for the Paramount-owned broadcaster Network 10.
+In March 2021, Breakdown was made available on Paramount then-new subscription streaming service Paramount+, as one of its inaugural launch titles.
+In Australia it was on the streaming service for the Paramount-owned broadcaster Network 10.
 In Australia, it was also available on Fetch TV.